-- Principle of draft surveys:
+- The principle of draft surveys:

 - When taking the initial and final drafts in a load or discharge port

 Ensure that nothing should be moving when reading the drafts – no cargo transfers, ballast, stores, fuel transfers, hatch covers.
-Accuracy of reading may be affected if any of these operations is in progress when taking the draft.
+The accuracy of reading may be affected if any of these operations is in progress when taking the draft.
 This may not be practical when taking regular AM and PM drafts as it may not be possible to stop cargo work every time you want to take a draft.